CONTENTS

 bit more flexibility when it comes to the workforce.

-Thank you, Minister.
+Minister.
 Again, Drew Wilby, deputy minister.
-As the minister has
+As the minister has highlighted,

-highlighted, it’s an attrition policy and so it won’t be individuals that are
+it’s an attrition policy and so it won’t be individuals that are in jobs right

-in jobs right now.
-It’ll be a job that potentially opens up through, you know
+now.
+It’ll be a job that potentially opens up through, you know . . .

-. . .
-And then through vacancy management, we’re able to deal with
+And then through vacancy management, we’re able to deal with that position, or

-within our existing framework.
-We believe that we can achieve that over the
+existing framework.
+We believe that we can achieve that over the next two

-next two years, that number that, you know, that has been provided within the
+years, that number that, you know, that has been provided within the ministry.

-ministry.
-And overall through government, that’s a planned 3 per cent reduction
+And overall through government, that’s a planned 3 per cent reduction as the

 Noor Burki: